 “Poorly designed mixing systems located inside a digester, which are difficult to service, are typically using 7.5kW motors running flat out 24/7, using up 180 kW hours per day.

-It is not just Landia that are making claims for the high performance of their biogas plant mixing technology either, as the next section shows:
+It is not just Landia that are making claims for the high performance of their biogas plant mixing technology either, their clients are happy to confirm their gains, as the next section shows:

 Ham Baker Director Provides Support for Landia Mixing Technology